How to Repair Leaky Gut Holistically

-You’ll know your gut lining is threatened, and unwanted substances that aren’t normally present in the blood are seen by the immune system as foreign.
+Dealing with one or two of such symptoms chronically indicates that your gut lining is threatened.
+This means unwanted substances which aren’t normally present in the blood are seeping through the intestinal wall and are seen as foreign by the immune system.

-If this is the case, your immune system will respond to the threat with inflammation, its first line of defense and this will change the composition of normal bacteria in the gut and result in all kinds of problems.
+If this is the case, your immune system will respond to the threat with inflammation, its first line of defense, and this will change the composition of normal bacteria in the gut.
+Resulting in all kinds of problems.

 Read this article where I talk about what lifestyle habits cause leaky gut.